santorini19970530/data_structures_and_algorithms/leetcode/136/136_question.md

 [Single Number](https://leetcode.com/problems/single-number/description/)

+## What I have used

+- Vector

+- Linear Search

+- Binary Characters

+- Hash

+## Description

 Easy

 Given a non-empty array of integers `nums`, every element appears twice except for one.
 Find that single one.